JonathanReeve/course-computational-literary-analysis-readings/content/index.md

 ### Lecture Videos

-In place of in-person lectures, I'll post lecture videos, every Wednesday, or earlier.
+In place of in-person lectures, I'll post lecture videos.
 Each video is between 30-70 minutes long, and is required viewing.
 Please watch the lecture videos before coming to discussion sections, so that we can all discuss it synchronously.
-Links will be posted to this syllabus. **Please resist the urge to watch lecture videos in advance, since they may change as I revise the course content.**
+Links will be posted to this syllabus. **Please resist the urge to watch lecture videos too far in advance, since they may change as I revise the course content.**

 ### Discussion Sections